jcfinidori/AtomicPost/README.md

-# 🏦 PostalSettle
+# 🏦 AtomicPost
-### Cross-Border Stablecoin Treasury for Postal Operators
+### Cross-Border parcel Stablecoin settlement for Postal Operators

 > Replacing 7-30 day correspondent banking settlement with stablecoin infrastructure
 > that settles in seconds — live on XRPL Testnet and Solana Devnet.